 Dijon may not be as important now as it was in its heyday, but it's still a large city.
-Which means there are plenty of options when it comes to accommodation.
-The best places to stay in Dijon range from charming boutique hotels, to self catering apartments or B&Bs to gîtes, to five star hotels and even a campsite.
+This means there are plenty of options when it comes to accommodation.
+The best places to stay in Dijon range from charming boutique hotels, to self catering apartments, B&Bs to gîtes, five star hotels and even a campsite.

-Dijon also has some interesting museums, including a museum of sacred art, an archaeology museum and the Museum of Burgundy Life, in the 17th Convent of the Cistercians.
+- Dijon has some interesting museums, including a museum of sacred art, an archaeology museum and the Museum of Burgundy Life in the 17th Convent of the Cistercians.

 Some of the best places to stay in Dijon are to the north of the Duke's Palace, around the city's finest mansions and Hotels Particuliers.
 Even if you're not staying in this charming area it's still worth strolling around.

 Central and Historic

 - Le Pre aux Clercs is a charming, reasonably priced hotel in Dijon’s historic centre, right opposite the Palace of the Dukes of Burgundy, with five spacious and comfortable rooms decorated with a nice combination of antique and contemporary designs.

 - Also in the heart of Dijon, the Maison Philippe Le Bon is a 41 room hotel with rooms spread between three mansions around a Gothic courtyard.
 There’s period furniture and cool art on the walls, and some of the rooms have beautiful city views.
 There’s a gourmet restaurant with an excellent wine collection.
 Rooms start from less than £100 per night.